EmnaBerriche/SESSION3/README.md

 **Steganography** is a technique used to conceal secret information within an ordinary file or message, in such a way that it avoids detection.
 The hidden data can be in the form of text, image, video, or audio, and is often encrypted before being embedded into the cover medium to enhance security.
 Steganography can be used for both constructive purposes (like secure communications) and destructive purposes, including cyber-attacks known as **Stegware**.

-This repository provides a technical overview of steganography, particularly focusing on **Least Significant Bit (LSB)** techniques, tools for performing steganography, and examples of hiding and extracting data.

 ---

 ## LSB Steganography